I am a fully qualified person-centered and experiential psychotherapist, educated to MA level.

 I am a registered member of the British Association for Counselling & Psychotherapy (MBACP) and therefore abide by their ethical code of practice.

 As a person-centred psychotherapist I believe that our deepest yearnings are to grow and to form nurturing relationships.
 However, life is hard, and these natural tendencies can become compromised or inhibited through difficult experiences.
 We can even lose sight of them altogether and thus arrive at a profound sense of self-estrangement.
 When this happens life can feel at its most difficult.
 Nonetheless we often try to keep going, somehow managing to meet all the external demands placed upon us, all the while feeling worse.
 The confidence that we need to stop, set boundaries, and make necessary changes eludes us.
 This way of trying to cope is understandable but seldom effective.

 All human life takes place in the context of relationships.
-Thus, as we can lose ourselves through problematic or even toxic relationships, so we can find ourselves again through more accepting and nurturing ones.
+Thus, as we can lose ourselves through difficult or abusive relationships, so we can find ourselves again through more accepting and nurturing ones.
 It has been my experience that the therapeutic relationship can facilitate lasting change and growth.
 It does so by offering a client certain conditions - empathy, acceptance, and genuineness.
 Person-centred practitioners regard these conditions as essential to therapy, as it is through them that a client begins to feel safe enough to explore difficult thoughts, feelings and memories that may hitherto have been denied or suppressed.